Frequently Asked Questions

 Q. Are there any limitations on the types of equipment our LGA can apply for under the State CCTV Strategy Infrastructure fund?

 A. Some CCTV systems available on the market are proprietary and therefore may not be compatible with a future State connected solution.
 These systems may be discouraged during the application process.
-Grant applicants will also be required to adhere to the Australia and New Zealand Policing Advisory Agency’s (ANZPAA) Police Recommendations for CCTV Systems, and the local interpretation guide produced by WA Police to assist with implementing these recommendations under the State CCTV Strategy.
+Grant applicants will also be required to adhere to the Australia and New Zealand Policing Advisory Agency’s (ANZPAA) Police Recommendations for CCTV Systems, and the local interpretation guide produced by the WA Police Force to assist with implementing these recommendations under the State CCTV Strategy.

 Q. Will the funding meet any ongoing costs of the system?